 Omnichannel benefits that scale

-An omnichannel experience comes into its own where there’s a complex customer journey that happens over an extended period.
+Omnichannel marketing, retail, and customer experience come into its own where there’s a complex customer journey that happens over an extended period.

 Here, an omnichannel commerce setup joins the dots, taking the weight off manual clerical processes that would otherwise be subject to human error and creating extra effort for employees.